Pueblo pottery: Glaze-paint ware

-Decontextualization, looting and black market trade
+Looting, black market trade and decontextualization of objects

 The demand for Ancestral Puebloan pottery as objects of study or collectible aesthetic objects led to most of the significant sites being looted for sale to institutions and private collectors in the Modern era.
-Archaeological excavations, starting in the late 19th century such as the reconnaissance survey of J. Walter Fewkes from the Smithsonian Institution, led to ceramic artifacts being transferred, sometimes in great quantities, to the Smithsonian Museum in Washington DC, and its Museum of American Indian Art in New York city, and other institutions.
+Archaeological excavations, starting in the late 19th century such as the reconnaissance survey of J. Walter Fewkes from the Smithsonian Institution, led to ceramic artifacts being transferred, sometimes in great quantities, to the Smithsonian Museum in Washington, D.C., and its Museum of American Indian Art in New York City, and other institutions.
 These practices decontextualized these objects from their provenance on tribal lands and among tribal communities to recontextualize them within academic or museum collections.
 Later, in the 1960s, private individuals began using heavy equipment such as bulldozers and backhoes to excavate for pots and artifacts, which led to a large amount of artifacts being broken or destroyed beyond repair.
 Many sites were obliterated in the process, including grave sites.
 Some archaeological publications inspired looters to explore areas described therein, and to steal pots that were then sold on the illicit antiquities market.
 Severe penalties now exist, including jail time, for looting historical objects from public land and some types of private land.

 Tourists and recreational pot hunters are also responsible for looting as are some land owners who loot artifacts on their own property for profit.
 A Pueblo III Era site on private land, known as Indian Camp Ranch subdivision, in southwest Colorado near Mesa Verde, is sold in lot parcels where wealthy, mostly white buyers can build a home and also excavate their property for artifacts.
 This type of looting and destruction of the historical record is a loss for the scientific community as well as a "spiritual loss" for the descendants of the Ancestral Puebloans.

 Despite their rigorous scientific work, some of the anthropologists and ethnographers who studied the Zuni such as Frank Hamilton Cushing, James Stevenson, and Matilda Coxe Stevenson, directly and indirectly participated in cultural appropriation and looting.
 Cushing "went native" for a number of years, appropriating the Zuni traditional dress and customs; he is credited as the first American participant observer anthropologist.
 Stevenson, a self-taught anthropologist and his ethnographer wife Matilda (Tilly) met up with Cushing at Zuni, and later embarked on expeditions at Zia, San Ildefonso, Cochiti, Jemez, Santa Clara, San Juan, Nambe, Taos and Picarus pueblos.
 Tilly wrote extensively on the Zuni, and while she was a role model for women in the sciences, especially anthropology, she arranged for thousands of objects to be mysteriously transferred to the East Coast.
 Between the three of them, 23,000 Puebloan pottery objects were separated (plundered) from their tribes between 1879 and 1884.